henriquegogo/kamby/README.md

     del message

 Variables are not unique.
-You can declare multiple values for the same variable name using ":=" and append in the stack.
-If you want to edit the last declaration, just user simple "=" operator.
-To remove the last variable with specific name in stack, use "del varname"
+You can declare multiple values for the same variable name using ":=" and append into the stack.
+If you want to edit the last declaration, just use a simple "=" operator.
+To remove the last variable with specific name in stack, use "del varname" or set it to "()".

 You can return the value of some stack item using index instead of var name

     num1 = 12  // Change num1 value or define if inexistent
     num2 = 23
-    $0                          // Return last item value from stack.
-23
-    $1                          // Return the second item from stack.
+    print $0   // Return last item value from stack.
+23 print $1   // Return the second item from stack.
 12

 Atoms like numbers and strings can be named and not saved in the stack.
 This is useful to name a value in a list item.

-    list = [fistName: 'John', lastName: 'Doe', age: 25] print(list.firstName)       // John
+    list = [firstName: 'John', lastName: 'Doe', age: 25] print(list.firstName)       // John
     print(list.age)             // 25
     print(list.$1)              // Doe